DIAGNijmegen/website-content/content/pages/projects/muscle-us.md

 title: Muscle ultrasound classification
-finished: false
+finished: true
 type: general
-description: For the Neurophysiology department we are developing an algorithm for the identification of abnormal muscle tissue in ultrasound images of the tibialis anterior.
+description: For the Neurophysiology department we have developed an algorithm for the identification of abnormal muscle tissue in ultrasound images of the tibialis anterior.
 template: project-single
 groups: rtc
 picture: projects/muscle-us.png